0xYahia/Front-End-Material/Study/javaScriptStd.md

 });
 console.log(obj.name); // Yahia

-To solve problem with vaiable in the global scope: we use IIFE.
+To solve problem with variable in the global scope: we use IIFE.
 (function () {
 var objName = "Yahia";
 Object.defineProperty(obj, "name", {